-When we are dementia friendly we understand the impacts of dementia in a holistic way, we consider both the biological condition and the human experience.
-We understand that the disease itself is just one part of the whole person and their experience of life.
-We explore ways to enhance the experience of life for the person with dementia.
+Being dementia friendly is about considering the human experience of dementia rather than just the biological condition.
+It means recognising the person first, before the disease.
+Dementia is just one part of the whole person and their experience of life.
 However, there is a lot of information that conflicts with a friendly understanding of dementia.
 There are many stigmas and myths associated with the disease and those that have it.
-These stigmas and myths often become barriers to us really seeing and understanding the person living with dementia and can lead to unfavourable outcomes for the person.
+These stigmas and myths often become barriers to seeing and understanding the person living with dementia and can lead to unfavourable outcomes for the person.

-When a person becomes stigmatised it becomes difficult for them to be perceived as anything but that stereotype.
-The dehumanising of people often starts with stigma.
-Being dementia friendly can challenge some of the ways we currently think, perceive and feel about the disease and the person with it.
+Being dementia friendly can challenge some of the ways others think, perceive and feel about the disease and a person living with it.

 - Art Gallery of WA Dementia Support program

 - Bunbury Art Gallery Dementia Support program